 Very occasionally, it may be felt that a change of school would be in the best interests of the pupil when their needs cannot be fully met within St. Andrew's School.
-Any approach about a change of school would be made very sensitively and sympathetically.
-Close discussions would be held between the Head Master, the Deputy Head Academic, the Head of Pre-Prep, the Head of Learning Skills/SENCo and the class and/or subject teachers, in order to ensure that sufficient time is available for other viable options to be explored.
+Any approach to parents about a potential change of school would be made sensitively and sympathetically and the School would endeavour to ensure that there was sufficient time for other viable options to be explored.
+Close discussions would be held with the Head Master, the Deputy Head Academic, the Head of Pre-Prep, the Head of Learning Skills/SENCo and the class and/or subject teachers as appropriate to support consideration of alternatives.